 This report is based on proprietary data gathered and analyzed by Hired’s research and strategy data scientist, Dr. Jessica Kirkpatrick.
 The analysis in this study was done using a combination of voluntary, self-reported demographic data and a classifier that identified the gender of the candidate based on their first name.
 Kirkpatrick also cross-referenced the results of the name classifier with the pronouns used in the letters of recommendation submitted by candidates through the Hired platform.
 Only data from candidates with unambiguous gender classifications were used in this report.
 Data related to race and LGBTQ status was collected through an optional, self-reported demographics survey given to Hired candidates that is used only for aggregated research purposes and not shared with Hired clients.
 The salaries included reflect base pay only and are drawn from a sample set of more than 120,000 interview requests and job offers from the past year facilitated through our total marketplace of 8,000 participating companies and more than a million job seekers.

 At Hired, we believe that fast-growing businesses need a better way to cut through the noise and find the talent who will help them fulfill their missions.
 We believe that top tech talent should have opportunities brought to their doorstep so that they can find the one that aligns with their lifestyle and will enable them do their best work.
 We’ve built a career matching platform that intelligently connects outstanding technology workers with the world's most innovative companies.
 By taking the pain out of the job search, we want to empower everyone to find and do their best work, from one opportunity to the next.
-Hired is headquartered in San Francisco, with offices in cities across North America, Europe, Asia and Australia.
+Hired is headquartered in San Francisco, with offices in cities across North America and Europe.
 For more information, news, and tips for candidates and employers, visit Hired’s blog.